advancedresearch/advancedresearch.github.io/primbix/primbix-research.md

 The minimum primbix with value 21 is above 403 400 000 000 000 and below or equal to 1 771 883 742 990 899 (which has primbix value 21).

-It is not possible to construct a lower minimum primbix than 1 771 883 742 990 899 using any of the `n` lowest numbers of primbix value 1, where:
+It is not possible to construct a lower minimum primbix of value 21, than 1 771 883 742 990 899, using any of the `n` lowest numbers of primbix value 1, where:

 n = 13, [2, 3, 5, 7, 11, 17, 23, 37, 41, 47, 59, 61, 73]